Aladdin3D's Expertise

-We design and manufacture advanced shell sand 3D printers, which use our patented 3D printing process - Selective Powder Deposition (SPD).
+We design and manufacture advanced Shell Sand 3D printers, which use our patented 3D printing process - Selective Powder Deposition (SPD).
 SPD prints intricate sand molds and cores for metal casting.
-SPD overcomes Binder Jetting (BJ) limitations with complex mold geometry.
+SPD overcomes some critical Binder Jetting (BJ) limitations, like complex mold geometry.
 At the same time, SPD process is simpler, which allows us to offer our printers at a fraction of BJ cost.
 We also provide consulting in the direct metal 3D printing technology.

 Model-C